landor341/stp_triangle/readme.txt

 	You can enter your commands after the colon.
 NOTE: It does not filter out "dirty strings".
 Things like backspace or pressing arrow keys will NOT work as you may expect.

 CLI Interface Commands:
-	"print": Prints out the current state of the three network nodes "change_weight <weight>": Changes the weight of the node to the weight except the bottom two bits are replaced with the node id.
+	"print": Prints out the current state of the three network nodes with a pretty visual (I wanted to add lines between the active nodes but didn't have time)
+	"change_weight <weight>": Changes the weight of the node to the weight except the bottom two bits are replaced with the node id.
 Automatically restarts election if a valid weight was given, otherwise prints an error message (weight must be an int between 100 and 900)
 	"exit": Exits the program
 	"reelect": The current node sends out a broadcast message so it can restarts it's election process